"Medscape Medical News

 Dilaudid FDA Prescribing Information: Side Effects

-The most frequently observed adverse effects are light-headedness, dizziness, sedation, nausea, vomiting, sweating, flushing, dysphoria, euphoria, dry mouth, and pruritus.
+The most common adverse effects are lightheadedness, dizziness, sedation, nausea, vomiting, sweating, flushing, dysphoria, euphoria, dry mouth, and pruritus.
 These effects seem to be more prominent in ambulatory patients and in those not experiencing severe pain.

 Less Frequently Observed Adverse Reactions

 General disorders and administration site conditions: weakness, feeling abnormal, chills, injection site urticaria, fatigue, injection site reactions, peripheral edema

 Hepatobiliary disorders: biliary colic